ubyrd/wabbajack/README.md

 ===

 Branch with auto button pressing for non premium Nexus users.

-Also you can find here installation guide for non-steam versions of games.
+Also you can find here installation guide for non-steam versions of games:
 1. Install .NET Core SDK from: https://dotnet.microsoft.com/download
 2. Run:
 ```bash